duza-two/duanesmit.github.io/README.md

 # duanesmit.github.io

-This i my personal website hosted on the Github pages
+This is my personal website hosted on the Github pages